-Introducing Mandy, Laura and Sam – the three members of the latest chart topping girl band – the chiX.
+Introducing Mandy, Laura and Sam – the three members of the latest chart topping girl band, the chiX.
 This is the story of how it all began, before they were famous.

 Oh, but we should not forget the other sister, Gladys.
 You might not have heard of her before.
 She’s not in the band because she’s too young and she’s too geeky.
 But she is the brainiest.
-And although they others don’t always admit it, they couldn’t have got anywhere without her.
+And although they others don’t always admit it, they couldn’t have gotten anywhere without her.

 Have you ever wanted to be lead singer in a band?
 I mean, have you ever picked up an old cardboard toilet roll, held it to your mouth, and pretended that it was a microphone?

 Or have you ever found yourself tapping out a beat on the kitchen table with a couple of felt-tip pens?
 Or come up with a great new dance in front of the mirror?

-I bet you have because almost everyone has.
-Everyone except Gladys.
+I bet you have because almost everyone has… Everyone except Gladys.
 She had never done anything like that.
 She was much too clever to mistake a toilet roll for a microphone.
 But her three older sisters had all done it.
-Their names were Mandy, Laura and Sam.
-And all three of them loved dancing.
-And while they were dancing, they secretly imagined that they were on TV and everyone was watching them.
+Their names were Mandy, Laura and Sam, and all three of them loved dancing, and while they were dancing, they secretly imagined that they were on TV and everyone was watching them.
 They also dreamed what it would be like to be really, really famous.
-When they went to school, the kids on the bus would say “Hey girls, you were great on TV last night.”
-Only they probably wouldn’t go on the bus to school any more.
+When they went to school, the kids on the bus would say, “Hey girls, you were great on TV last night.”
+Only they probably wouldn’t go on the bus to school anymore.
 The record company would give them a black stretch limo as long as the street and with dark windows.
 That’s how they would go around once they were famous.

-“I wish we lived somewhere like Mexico or Alaska, and then we wouldn’t be able to watch this trash.”
+In fact Gladys remarked, “I wish we lived somewhere like Mexico or Alaska, and then we wouldn’t be able to watch this trash.”

 But Laura said, “I expect all the Mexicans watch it on the Internet.”
 And Gladys had to admit that she hadn’t thought of that, because although she was the brainiest, she couldn’t always think of everything.

 Just in case you are lucky enough never to have seen the Eurovision Song Contest, I had better tell you about it.
-It’s when all the worst bands in Europe get together and see who can come up with the corniest, cheesiest, naffest, most annoying tune, and who can dress up in the most ridiculous costume and look the silliest dancing and prancing around on stage.
+It’s when all the worst bands in Europe get together and see who can come up with the corniest, cheesiest, naffest, most annoying tune; and who can dress up in the most ridiculous costume and look the silliest dancing and prancing around on stage.
 Only the bands taking part don’t always understand it that way.
 They probably think that they are really it!
 And do you know what?
 100s of millions of people watch it every year.
 I’m not kidding.
-It’s that popular.
+It’s that popular!

 It’s true that quite a cool band called Abba once won it.
 But that was like, 7 zillion years ago.
-In fact, it was so long ago that Dad was still at school.
-And nobody cool has ever won it since.
+In fact, it was so long ago that Dad was still at school, and nobody cool has ever won it since.

-Well Mandy, Laura and Sam liked watching it – There was a Danish Man dressed up as woman, a Norwegian Flamenco dancer. and a rugged Moldovian with blond hair extensions.
+Well Mandy, Laura and Sam liked watching it – There was a Danish Man dressed up as woman, a Norwegian Flamenco dancer, and a rugged Moldovian with blond hair extensions.
 They were just funny.
 The only band really worth seeing was from Ukraine.
-The singers were three beautiful but mean-looking girls with straight black hair falling over their white faces..
+The singers were three beautiful but mean-looking girls with straight black hair falling over their white faces.

-“You know what?” said Mandy.
+“You know what?”
+Said Mandy.
 “I bet we could do that.
-We could be just as good as them, and be on the Eurovision Song contest.
+We could be just as good as them, and be on the Eurovision Song Contest.
 In fact, I bet we could win it.”